tomedunn/the-finished-book/_monsters/early-legendary-monsters.md

 # Adventure Modules

 Every adventure module WotC has published so far has legendary monsters in it that can't be found in any other books.
-To get a sense of how strong these monsters are for their respective CR values, I've calculated their effective XP value (eXP) following the method outlined in my paper "[Calculating XP and encounter difficulty in D&D 5e](https://drive.google.com/file/d/1VnvdnJYTIym1QNGvONWZkOFYgbFO66Bx/view?usp=sharing)", which I discussed in my previous post [Calculating Monster XP]({{ site.url }}{{ site.baseurl }}{% link _monsters/calculating-monster-xp.md %}).
+To get a sense of how strong these monsters are for their respective CR values, I've calculated their XP values following the method I discussed in my previous post [Calculating Monster XP]({{ site.url }}{{ site.baseurl }}{% link _monsters/calculating-monster-xp.md %}).

 This approach gives better resolution than comparing listed CRs with CR values calculated using chapter 9 of the DMG.
 And, since the difference between CRs is not uniformly defined, it also gives a much more consistent measure of how much stronger/weaker a monster is than expected across a wide range of CRs.